How to install Open-VM Tools on Ubuntu 24.04

 sudo apt install open-vm-tools

-The command above will install the Open-VM Tools server packages.
+That command installs the Open-VM Tools server packages.

 sudo apt install open-vm-tools-dev

-To validate the version installed, run the command below.
+To check which version you’ve got, run the command below.

 apt-cache policy open-vm-tools*